Oncologist-approved cancer information from the American Society of Clinical Oncology

 What are the screening options for Carney complex?

-• Regular skin evaluations
+• Regular skin evaluations by a health care professional and self-examinations

 • General endocrine system screening

-• Testicular examinations for men
+• Testicular examinations and/or ultrasound for men

-Learn more about what to expect when having common tests, procedures, and scans.
+Learn more about what to expect when having common tests, procedures, and scans

-Questions to ask the doctor
+Questions to ask the health care team

 • What is my risk of developing cancer?